-Lots of bright, direct light will fade colorful poinsettia bracts—permanently.
+Lots of bright, direct light will permanently fade colorful poinsettia bracts.

-On the other hand, poinsettia plants that have small, pale bracts probably aren't receiving enough light.
+On the other hand, poinsettia plants with small, pale bracts probably aren't receiving enough light.

 For holiday poinsettias with healthy, vivid color, set the plants a few feet from a window, preferably a south-facing one, allowing them no more than 11 hours of bright light each day.

 Over time, potting mix loses its nutritional value.
-Not only do plants use soil nutrients, but they are also washed away by watering.
+Not only do plants use soil nutrients, but they are also washed away with watering.

 Applying a high phosphorus fertilizer to poinsettias every two weeks will keep the plants healthy, even if you've had them for a while.